-While accounting for business transactions and other events, we measure and report the economic impact of an event instead of its legal form.
-This is called substance over form principle.
-Substance over form is critical for reliable financial reporting.
-It is particularly relevant in case of revenue recognition, sale and purchase agreements, etc.
+While accounting for business transactions and other events, substance over form principle requires accountants to measure and present the economic impact of an event instead of its legal form.
+Substance over form approach is critical for preparation of true and fair financial statements.
+It is particularly relevant while accounting for revenues, sale and purchase agreements, leases etc.

 Substance over form principle is recognized by all major financial reporting frameworks, namely the International Financial Reporting Standards (IFRS) and US GAAP, etc. External auditors are required to attest that companies recognize all business transactions in compliance with the substance over form concept.